How to Play DVDs in an iPad, iPhone, or iPod

 If you want to play commercially purchased DVDs for which you don't own the copyright (you do not own the copyright if you purchase a DVD), this process might work, but even if it does, the laws that define what you may or may not do are changing all the time, and are different for each country.

-Ask your local intellectual property (I.P.) lawyer if you need a real answer as this applies to you or for use with commercial DVDs.
+Ask your local intellectual property (I.P.) lawyer if you need a real answer to how this applies to you with commercial DVDs.
 The Internet is a big place, I'm not a lawyer, and even if I was, this website is read in hundreds of different countries, and even if I had all the answers today, they'd change tomorrow when you read this.

 Help me help you top

 I support my growing family through this website, as crazy as it might seem.